 Antibiotics: Drugs that treat certain types of infections.

-Magnesium Sulfate: A drug that may help prevent cerebral palsy when it is given to women in preterm labor who are at risk of delivery before 32 weeks of pregnancy.
+Magnesium Sulfate: A drug that may help prevent cerebral palsy when it is given to women in preterm labor who may deliver before 32 weeks of pregnancy.

-Maternal–Fetal Medicine Subspecialist: An obstetrician–gynecologist with additional training in caring for women with high-risk pregnancies; also called a perinatologist.
+Maternal–Fetal Medicine (MFM) Specialist: An obstetrician–gynecologist with additional training in caring for women with high-risk pregnancies.
+Also called a perinatologist.

-Neonatal Intensive Care Units (NICUs): Specialized area of a hospital in which ill newborns receive complex medical care.
+Neonatal Intensive Care Units (NICUs): Special parts of a hospital in which sick newborns receive medical care.

-Neonatologist: A pediatrician who specializes in the diagnosis and treatment of disorders that affect newborn infants.
+Neonatologist: A doctor who specializes in the diagnosis and treatment of disorders that affect newborn infants.